Dr Georgios Samaras

 Publications

-Samaras, G. (Forthcoming).
+Samaras, G. (2025).
 Battleground Europe: The Rise of Anti-Woke Movements and Their Threat to Democratic Values.
-Frontiers in Political Science.
+Frontiers in Political Science, 7.
+Forthcoming.

 The Digital Ethnonation: Multimodal Extreme-Right Propaganda and National Identity on YouTube.
 Working Paper.
-Under Submission - available upon request.
+Under Review in Mediterranean Politics - available upon request.

 This article examines how the Greek extreme-right party Golden Dawn harnessed YouTube to promote nationalist propaganda through multimodal strategies encompassing text, imagery, and audio.
 By blending long-standing nationalist narratives with the distinctive affordances of digital platforms, Golden Dawn’s video content reflects the resilience and adaptability of extreme-right movements operating within contemporary media ecologies

 Ten Years After Syriza's Victory - The Rise, Reign, and Ruin of Greece’s Left.
 Working Paper.
-Under Submission - available upon request.
+Under Review in Journal of Political Ideologies - available upon request.

 The paper outlines the rise and fall of SYRIZA, the left-wing political party in Greece.
 Initially propelled to power in 2015 on an anti-austerity platform, the party’s ascent reflected public discontent with neoliberal policies.
 However, SYRIZA’s subsequent compromises, including agreeing to austerity measures it once opposed, led to its political marginalisation and decline by 2024.

 Visualising Exclusion: A German Narrative of Memory, Youth, and the Far‐Right.
 Working Paper.
-Under Submission - available upon request.
+Under Review in Language and Communication - available upon request.

 This visual essay explores how far‐right visual campaigns reshape collective memory and national identity in contemporary Germany.
 Through photographic fieldwork in Munich and Karlsruhe, the study examines the visual rhetoric of the Alternative for Germany (AfD) campaign, highlighting themes of reclaimed freedom, leadership, and remigration.

 Derailing Truth: Tripartite Discourse and Public Outrage over Greece’s Tempe Valley Disaster.
 Working Paper.
-Under Submission - available upon request.
+Under Review in Journal of Contingencies and Crisis Management - available upon request.

 This article examines the Greek government’s evolving narrative through three distinct phases: an initial acknowledgment of the disaster’s gravity, a subsequent campaign to minimize its severity, and eventual attempts to distort public outrage and shift blame.
 Employing Critical Discourse Analysis (CDA), the study scrutinizes 150 official statements, interviews, and social media posts by government officials and ruling party legislators.